maxgaurav/indexeddb-orm/README.md

 #### Average

 Aggregate of the result at the given column will be provided.
-If the column contains non numeric value then it will be treated as a ZERO value
+If the column contains non-numeric value then it will be treated as a ZERO value

 ```javascript